amacevedof/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### "(frequency domain) magnitude angular velocity Jerk" -mean/std//mean frequency

 Obtained after applying a Fast Fourier Transform (FFT) to themagnitude angular velocity Jerk in time domain.
-The units are radians/second.
 The variables that were estimated from these signals are the mean value (mean), the standard deviation (sd) and the weighted average of the frequency components to obtain a mean frequency (mean frequency):

   * "(frequency domain) magnitude angular velocity Jerk mean"
   * "(frequency domain) magnitude angular velocity Jerk std"